UBC-LA-Hackathon/student-dashboard/2-API-Endpoints.md

 ## Let's create your own endpoint
 Okay, now it's your turn to create your own endpoint.

-TODO.
-Depends on what data students need to build whatever we want them to build.
+TODO: Depends on what data students need to build whatever we want them to build.

 ## Next step
 Now you're ready to go to [Step 3: Make API calls from frontend to backend.](3-Make-API-Calls.md)